SohamBera16/ML-Zoomcamp/README.md

 ### My submission: To be updated

 ## Module 9: Serverless Deep Learning
-The homework questions can be found here -
+The homework questions can be found here - https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/course-zoomcamp/cohorts/2022/09-serverless/homework.md

+### My submission: To be updated